IBM-Bluemix-Docs/third-party/service-platform.md

    In this sample, this `compose-redis` instance is part of {{site.data.keyword.Bluemix_notm}} account with ID.
 The unique ID for the instance is `416d769b-682d-4833-8bd7-5ef8778e5b52`, and the instance is hosted in the `us-south` region of the public {{site.data.keyword.Bluemix_notm}}.

 * **resource_group_crn**: Returns the resource group that includes the service instance.
-For more details, see [Managing resource groups](/docs/resources?topic=resources-rgs#rgs).
+For more details, see [Managing resource groups](/docs/account?topic=account-rgs).

-   Offering providers aren't concerned with the `resource_group_crn` except in unique circumstances.
+   You typically aren't concerned with the `resource_group_crn` except in unique circumstances.
 Consult your IBM representative on your use case before you use that field.
    {: note}